X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 allows for storing decimal numbers without loss of precision due to power-of-2 rounding.

-Also, a math operation (ADC or SBC) is required to actually trigger BCD conversion.
-So if you have a number like $1A on the accumulator and you SED, you will need to ADC #$00 to actually convert .A to $20.
+An add or subtract (ADC or SBC) is required to actually trigger BCD conversion.
+So if you have a number like $1A on the accumulator and you SED, you can convert .A to $20 with the instruction `ADC #$00`.

 [[Opcodes](#instructions-by-opcode)] [[By Name](#instructions-by-name)] [[By Category](#instructions-by-category)]

 ---

-### SEI
+#### SEI

 **Set IRQ Disable**